wklumpen/ghn-r5py-workshop/README.md

 - The [Equity of Transport Futures](https://github.com/wklumpen/equity-transport-futures) code and guidebook

 ## Citing
-If you use r5py in your work, please consider [citing it properly](https://github.com/r5py/r5py#citation)
+If you end up using r5py in your work, please consider [citing it properly](https://github.com/r5py/r5py#citation)